- 204 views

-However Bangkok wasn’t always the busy, cosmopolitan hub that it is today.
-In fact Bangkok started out as a small trading post in the 15th century which eventually grew into Siam’s (as the Thailand used to be known) capital.
+However, Bangkok wasn’t always the busy, cosmopolitan hub that it is today.
+In fact, Bangkok started out as a small trading post in the 15th century which eventually grew into Siam’s (as Thailand used to be known) capital.
 The city further flourished in the 1960s, as well as during the Asian investment boom of the 1980s and 1990s.
 Now one of the world’s top tourist destinations, Bangkok attracts over 15 million tourists each year.
 And for good reason.
 But with so much to do, it can be hard to figure out how to spend your time.
 To make things a little easier we’ve listed our top ten things to do in Bangkok.

 Wat Phra Kaew, or temple of the Emerald Buddha, is regarded as the most sacred Buddhist temple in Thailand.
-Built in the historic centre of Bangkok, the temple is home to the Phra Kaew Morakot (the Emerald Buddha), an image of Buddha precisely carved from a single block of jade.
-The image depicts Buddha meditating in the style of the Lanna School northern Thailand.
+Built in the historic center of Bangkok, the temple is home to the Phra Kaew Morakot (the Emerald Buddha), an image of Buddha precisely carved from a single block of jade.
+The image depicts Buddha meditating in the style of the Lanna School in northern Thailand.
 Legend has it that the Emerald Buddha was discovered when Wat Phra Kaew was struck by lightning in 1434, and the octagonal Chedi fell apart, revealing the Emerald Buddha.

 Interesting Fact: The robe “worn” by the Emerald Buddha is changed three times a year by the King of Thailand himself.